 Step 6: Cover With Foil

 Cover the pan with aluminum foil, or wrap the foil loosely around the steak, and place the pan on the middle shelf of the oven.

-Bake for approximately 25 to 45 minutes at 350 degrees Fahrenheit.
-Cooking time depends on the oven temperature, quantity and size of steaks.
-For example, a 7-ounce tuna steak bakes in 20 minutes at 400 degrees Fahrenheit.
+Bake for approximately 25 to 45 minutes at 350 degrees F. Cooking time depends on the oven temperature, quantity and size of steaks.

-Ensure the internal temperature of the tuna is 145 degrees Fahrenheit by testing it with a meat thermometer.
+Ensure the internal temperature of the tuna is 145 degrees F by testing it with a meat thermometer.
 Press a fork into the steak to check that the flesh is flaky and opaque.